Disquiet in Baltics over sympathies of Russian speakers

 “I would not be surprised if we are now going to see troops of some of our member states in some of these countries.”

 Russian speakers make up about 35 percent of Latvia’s 2 million population.
 In Estonia, around a quarter of its 1.3 million people are Russian speakers.
-In neighboring Lithuania, ethnic Russians make up about 6 percent.
+In neighbouring Lithuania, which does not border Russia, ethnic Russians make up about 6 percent.

 The three Baltic states are all NATO members, and Lithuania will be the last of them to adopt the euro currency next year as the three lean towards the West, but they are also hugely dependent on energy from Russia and have strong trade ties.

-Some fear their Russian enclaves could be geopolitical flashpoints, potentially manipulated by President Vladimir Putin to destabilize the region.
+Some fear their Russian enclaves could be geopolitical flashpoints, potentially manipulated by President Vladimir Putin to destabilise the region.
 Moscow has long complained about the rights of ethnic Russians in the Baltics.

 Jurijs Zaicevs, a 26-year-old Daugavpils City Council member said “dissatisfaction in the Russian community is huge”, mainly due to the issue of citizenship.